MicrosoftDocs/visualstudio-docs/docs/debugger/watch-and-quickwatch-windows.md

 ## Pin properties in the Watch window

 You can quickly inspect objects by their properties in the Watch window with the **Pinnable Properties** tool.
 To use this tool, hover over a property and select the pin icon that appears or right-click and select the **Pin Member as Favorite** option in the resulting context menu.
-This will bubble up that property to the top of the object’s property list, and the property name and value will be displayed in the Values column of the window.
+This bubbles up that property to the top of the object’s property list, and the property name and value is displayed in the **Value** column.
 To unpin a property, select the pin icon again or select the **Unpin Member as Favorite** option in the context menu.

 ![Pin properties in the Watch window](../debugger/media/basic-pin_watch.gif "Pin properties in the Watch window")

 You can also toggle property names and filter out non-pinned properties when viewing the object’s property list in the Watch window.
-Both can be accessed by selecting the buttons in the toolbar above the watch window.
+You can access both options by selecting the buttons in the toolbar above the watch window.

 ::: moniker-end